hellomosaddiq/nexus-new-tab/README.md

 Yes!
 NEXUS is completely free and open-source under the MIT License.

 ### **Does NEXUS collect my data?**
 No. NEXUS is privacy-first - all data stays on your device.
 No tracking, no external servers.
+You can disable AI features entirely with automatic data deletion in Settings → System → Data & Privacy.

 ### **Why 23,000+ lines of code?**
 NEXUS is built without frameworks to ensure maximum performance, security, and control.
 Every feature is hand-crafted for optimal user experience.